openai/neural-mmo/docs/source/rst/updates.rst

 **v1.4:** RLlib Support and Overlays
    - Blade: Minor API changes have been made for compatibility with Gym and RLlib
+      - Exposed the registerOverlay() and getValStim() methods for writing custom overlays
       - Environment reset method now returns only obs instead of (obs, rewards, dones, infos)
       - Environment obs and dones are now both dictionaries keyed by agent ids rather than agent game objects
       - The IO modules from v1.3 now delegates batching to the user, e.g. RLlib.
 As such, several potential sources of error have been removed
       - A bug allowing agents to use melee combat from farther away than intended has been fixed
       - Minor range and damage balancing has been performed across all three combat styles
    - Trinity: This module has been temporarily shelved
+      - Now hosts the Twisted server code for interfacing with the client
       - Core functionality has been ported to RLlib in collaboration with the developers
       - We are working with the RLlib developers to add additional features essential to the long-term scalability of Neural MMO
       - The Trinity/Ascend namespace will likely be revived in later infrastructure expansions.
 For now, the stability of RLlib makes delegating infrastructure pragmatic to enable us to focus on environment development, baseline models, and research